-- Use the A or Y arrows to move the flashing cursor to the input box you wish to edit. - Press enter or edit options.
+- From the main menu, press Sys ▶ Setup Inputs... and select the channel to be setup. - Use the or arrows to move the flashing cursor to the input box you wish to edit. - Press or to display a list of edit options.